JWiggins973/SNHU-CS330/README.md

 # SNHU-CS330
-*This is my final project and my reflection for the course.*
+*This is my final project and reflection for the course.*

 ## Project Checklist ✅
 - [x] Make 3D shapes (at least 4)